amazon-connect/voicemail-express-amazon-connect/README.md

 Finally, a list of recent changes be found on the [Changelog](Docs/vmx_changelog.md) page.

 ## Roadmap
 The following items are currently planned for future releases.
-Changes to roadmap depend on feedback, however one overarching tenet of Vociemail Express is to keep the solution lightweight, with a minimal number of required services and administration, and to replace functionality with native Amazon Connect features as soon as they become available.
+Changes to roadmap depend on feedback, however one overarching tenet of Voicemail Express is to keep the solution lightweight, with a minimal number of required services and administration, and to replace functionality with native Amazon Connect features as soon as they become available.
 -  **Jul-Sep 2024**
    -  [x] Update KVStoS3 function to Python
    -  [ ] Example flows